Faculty

 Selected Peer-reviewed Publications:

-O’Connell, AA., Michael, K., Desie, Y., Garabed, R., Wilberforce, W. (in review).
+O’Connell, AA, Michael, K., Desie, Y., Garabed, RB, & Wilberforce, WG (in press).
 Graduate-level quantitative methods and research training in education and related fields in Ethiopia: Challenges and opportunities.
-International Journal of African Higher Education.
+Frontiers in Education.

 Language and Reading Research Consortium, Lo, M., & Xu, M. (2022).
 Impacts of the Let’s Know! curriculum on the language and comprehension-related skills of prekindergarten and kindergarten children.
 Task Force: S. Piasta, AA O’Connell, S. Gray, K. Cain.
 Journal of Educational Psychology. https://doi.org/10.1037/edu0000744